-Sediment in the water column is measured by total suspended solids (TSS), which is a measure of the weight of solids that are suspended in water.
-High TSS concentrations can lead to high rates of sedimentation in streams, and can indicate general pollution.
+Sediment in the water column is measured by Total Suspended Solids (TSS) which is a measure of the weight of solids that are suspended in water.
+High concentrations of TSS can lead to high rates of sedimentation in streams, as well as indicate general pollution.
 Geology, soils, and stream geomorphology can all account for natural variation in background TSS concentrations in a stream.
-Although sediment in the water column is not typically fatal to stream biota, excess concentrations impair respiration and eventually settle into the streambed, which chokes out habitat needed to fulfil the lifecycle.
+Although sediment in the water column is not typically fatal to stream biota, excess concentrations impairs respiration and eventually settles into the streambed which chokes out habitat needed to fulfil the life cycle.